 The new city was encircled by double walls, the Intramuros, and guarded by a fort, the Fort Santiago.
 The Spanish kept to their enclave and sent out their missionaries and armies to conquer the countryside.
 In the suburbs or arabales like Tondo, Santa Cruz, Quiapo, Sampaloc and Malate, the indios, as the natives were called, lived and worked together with the mestizos (of mixed Filipino and foreign descent).
-The sangleys or Chinese merchants lived in the parian, a district which became part of the present Binondo.
+The sangleys or

-&lt;sup>4 Comprehensive Land Use Plan (2005-2020)
+4 Comprehensive Land Use Plan (2005-2020)